nnhsapcs201920/objects-Excalibur4212/TurtleLab/readme.txt

 Tips to get a good photo out of my program
+first: use java 11.x
-First: use cmd to run the jar on a desktop (this program runs a lot better on faster computers)
+second: use cmd to run the jar on a desktop (this program runs a lot better on faster computers)
-Second: use custom paramaters
+third: use custom paramaters
-Third set resolution to 1.8x and max iterations to 300 That will be a good quality full set image.
+fourth: set resolution to 1.8x and max iterations to 300, which will be a good quality full set image.
 Below is a interesting section of the mandelbrot set.

 zoom
 4.05